 Deciding how large a family vegetable garden will be means you need to take a few things in to consideration.
-How many members you have in your family, how much your family likes the vegetables you eat and how well you can store the excess vegetable crops you may have can all influence the size of a family vegetable garden.
+How many members you have in your family, how much your family likes the vegetables you eat and how well you can store the excess vegetable crops can all influence the size of a family vegetable garden.

 How to Grow a Garden for a Family